Dolomites ski holidays Skiing & snowboarding in the Italian Dolomites

 Dolomiti Superski extends from Veneto to the region of Trentino South Tyrol and is known for its exceptional cuisine.
 The valley of Alta Badia has 6 Michelin Star restaurants and there are other highly rated restaurants throughout the region.
 The 5 different culinary traditions of Ladin, Tyrolean, Venetian, Trentino and Mediterranean attract food connoisseurs from around the world.

-The 12 Ski Areas of Dolomiti Super Ski
+The 12 Ski areas of Dolomiti Super Ski

 Coming shortly